osism/osism.github.io/docs/guides/deploy-guide/rookify.md

 - Rook operator version 1.13 or higher installed on the Kubernetes cluster.
 - `radoslib` version 2.0.0 installed.
 - For a _dockerized setup_, `docker` and `docker compose` are required.
+- In order to use the Makefile, `GNU make` is required.

 ## Manual Installation